xrdocs/ncs5500/_tutorials/ncs-5500-fabric-migration.md

 A route generator completes this picture, advertising 996,940 IPv4 and 225,280 IPv6 routes over BGP (the internet routing scale projection for our customer).

 The purpose of this configuration being to identify if/when each step will be disruptive for the customer's services.

+## Migration steps

+In this demo, we used an 8-slot chassis with NC55-36X100G-SE-S (powered by Jericho+ ASICs) and executing IOS XR 6.3.15.

 ### Before getting started